nghttp2/nghttp2/doc/nghttpx.1.rst

     argument <CERT>, or  certificate option in configuration file.
 For   additional  certificates,   use  :option:`--subcert`
     option.
 This option requires OpenSSL >= 1.0.2.

+.. option:: --psk-secrets=<PATH>

+    Read list of PSK identity and secrets from <PATH>.
+This is used for frontend connection.
+The each line of input file  is  formatted  as  <identity>:<hex-secret>,  where
+    <identity> is  PSK identity, and <hex-secret>  is secret
+    in hex.
+An  empty line, and line which  starts with '#' are skipped.
+The default  enabled cipher list might not contain any PSK cipher suite.
+In that case, desired PSK cipher suites  must be  enabled using  :option:`--ciphers` option.
+    The  desired PSK  cipher suite  may be  black listed  by HTTP/2.
+To  use  those   cipher  suites  with  HTTP/2, consider  to  use  :option:`--no-http2-cipher-black-list`  option.
+    But be aware its implications.

+.. option:: --client-psk-secrets=<PATH>

+    Read PSK identity and secrets from <PATH>.
+This is used for backend connection.
+The each  line of input file is formatted  as <identity>:<hex-secret>,  where <identity>
+    is PSK identity, and <hex-secret>  is secret in hex.
+An empty line, and line which  starts with '#' are skipped.
+    The first identity and  secret pair encountered is used.
+    The default  enabled cipher  list might not  contain any PSK  cipher suite.
+In  that case,  desired PSK  cipher suites  must be  enabled using  :option:`--client-ciphers` option.
+    The  desired PSK  cipher suite  may be  black listed  by HTTP/2.
+To  use  those   cipher  suites  with  HTTP/2, consider   to  use   :option:`--client-no-http2-cipher-black-list`
+    option.
+But be aware its implications.

 HTTP/2 and SPDY